Ask a Gear Guru: What Are the Best Fans for Indoor Cycling?

 In terms of tech factor, the Headwind definitely wins: By connecting to a virtual training environment like Zwift, a speed sensor, or even your heart-rate monitor, the Headwind will adjust the fan’s speed accordingly, up to 30mph.
 Specifically shaped to a cyclists body, this Bluetooth- and ANT+-enabled smartfan can be controlled by the factors mentioned above or manually via a smartphone.
 While Wahoo doesn’t provide CFM measurements for this fan (they would likely be low as the fan only moves a very specific amount of air the size of the athlete’s body), obviously 30mph is a good midrange for what you’d feel outside.
 With that said, you may find yourself setting it on high more than anything else, making the high price tag feel a bit tough to swallow.

-Best Indoor Cycling Fan for Power (on A Budget)
+Best Indoor Cycling Fan for Pure Air Movement

 Lasko 20″ High Velocity Fan